uwdata/boba/tutorial/rules.md

 ### Graph

 Graph is a top-level array in the JSON.
-It can be optional.
+It is optional.
 The graph array contains any amounts of string and each string contains nodes and edges in the following format.
 An edge is represented by the syntax `->` and it is directed, pointing from the left node to the right node.
 A node is a block